Healthedata1/FHIR-IGPub-filebuilder/README.md

 `>python3.5 definition.py`

-templates in separate module: `ig_template.py`
+templates: `ig_template.py`

 Assumptions and Preconditions:

-source directory needs to have a definitions.csv file ( an example is provided above )
+source directory needs to have a definitions.csv file ( an example is provided above )  **which should be modified in a text editor and not excel** (unless you import and export the data) since excel will mess it up.

 Needs to be python 3.5 (not sure about 3.6)